Table of Contents

 You are not alone!
 Living with HIV (HIV+) can definitely take the fun and pleasure out of sex.
-Many HIV+ women struggle in one way or another with intimacy after being diagnosed — whether it be with stigma, fear of transmission, HIV drug side effects, body image issues, or just overall health.
-(For more about issues regarding HIV and intimacy, please scroll down).
+Many women living with HIV struggle in one way or another with intimacy after being diagnosed — whether it be with stigma, fear of transmission, HIV drug side effects, body image issues, or just overall health (for more about issues regarding HIV and intimacy, please scroll down).

 So what’s a woman to do?
-Despite these challenges, it IS possible to be a sexy, HIV+ woman, to live a satisfying sexual life, and to get your sexy on!
+Despite these challenges, it IS possible to be a sexy woman living with HIV, to have a satisfying sexual life, and to get your sexy on!
 What you need is a little sex-esteem…

 What is sexy?

-How do you know someone’s ‘sexy?’
+How do you know someone is sexy?’
 Is it based on their physical appearance, their youth, their vitality, or how they dress?
 Generally, someone’s sexiness is a complex thing that includes all aspects of a person and is not just about physical features.
 That is a good thing, because no human body is without flaws, and all bodies change with age.

 Sexiness is just as much about a person’s attitude, personality, or values as it is about physical characteristics.
 No matter what anyone else may say or do, your attitude and your perception of yourself are yours and yours alone.
 In other words, you are sexy if you believe you are sexy!

-Yes, you may be a woman living with the HIV virus – but that does not make you any less worthy of respect, love, or affection.
-Just infected with HIV.
-HIV may challenge your body’s health, but it is not necessary for it to steal your sexiness or your confidence.
+Yes, you may be living with HIV, but that does not make you any less worthy of respect, love, or affection.
+HIV may challenge your body's immune system, but it is not necessary for it to steal your sexiness or your confidence.
 Nor is an HIV diagnosis a reason to expect less than anyone else would in a relationship.
 Being sexy is not about something you do or a certain way you look – it is about feeling good and being fully alive within yourself.

 What is sex?